jnsya/telegram_voice_journalling/README.md

 - `/history [n]` - Show your last n entries (default 5)
 - `/entry MSG123` - Show a specific entry by reference ID
 - `/weekly` - Show all entries from the past week
+- `/random` - Show a random entry from your history
+- `/delete MSG123` - Delete a specific entry by reference ID

 ## How It Works